jordalgo/task/readme.md

 # Task

 A javascript data type for async requests.
-Very similar to the [data.task](https://github.com/folktale/data.task) and [fun-task](https://github.com/rpominov/fun-task) with some modifications.
+Similar to [data.task](https://github.com/folktale/data.task), [fun-task](https://github.com/rpominov/fun-task), and [flutures](https://github.com/Avaq/Fluture) with some modifications.
 Published on NPM as "jordalgo-task"

 ## Installing
 ```